twplatformlabs/circleci-infra-gcp/README.md

 Primary packages include:
 - gcloud, terraform, tflint, snyk, trivy, terrascan, checkov, bats
-- kubectl, helm, cosign, circlepipe
+- kubectl, helm, cosign, karmadactl
 - nodejs, python

-**Note** Terraform currently pinned to 1.13.3
+**Note** Terraform currently pinned to 1.14.1

 _Review the build and CVE scan logs in the release artifacts for specific packages versions and known vulnerabilities (if any)._